 Paint and caulk are essential to get a professional look on your board and batten

-To really make the white board and batten pop, paint the wall above it and contrasting color.
+To really make the white board and batten pop, paint the wall above it with a contrasting color.
 We had an unused gallon of Sherwin Williams Light French Gray paint in our basement that we cracked open…and it proved to be the perfect color!

 An entryway with board and batten wood detailing on the left wall, a dark bench below with wicker baskets, and various pillows on top